Kazauwa/14_pre_commit_hook/README.md

 ## Usage

-First of all, make sure that shebang line in *tests.py* is pointing to your python interpreter.
+First of all, make sure that shebang line in **tests.py** is pointing to your python interpreter.

 ### Linux & Mac OS X
 Specify venv interpreter or use systems' default.
-This can be found with `which python`.
+This can be found with

+`$ which python`

 ### Windows
-Since Windows is a little more complicated, you might want to remove shebang line from test.py and change *pre-commit* file to something like this:
+Since Windows is a little more complicated, you might want to remove shebang line from test.py and change **pre-commit** file to something like this:

 ```
 #!/bin/sh